BIM2SIM/bim2sim/README.md

 ![Toolchain](docs/source/img/static/bim2sim_framework_overview.png)

 ## Installation and Usage
+bim2sim requires Python >= 3.10 and < 3.12.
 You can find detailed documentation and description how to install and to use in our [documentation](https://bim2sim.github.io/bim2sim//development/docs/index.html).
 We recommend reading at least:
 * [Big Picture](https://bim2sim.github.io/bim2sim//development/docs/big-picture.html) to understand the concepts of bim2sim
 * [PluginTemplate - How to install?](https://bim2sim.github.io/bim2sim//development/docs/user-guide/PluginTemplate.html#how-to-install) to understand how to install the Base of the framework.